 Notter: “So, to sum it all up, a resolution is not a bill, it is a political statement that we do not want to ruin our economy with an unsustainable carbon tax like the one implemented and implemented in France.
 Put the Granite State first and pass this resolution.
 Thank you.”

-Objection: Putting the Granite State first would mean ignoring the gifts and propaganda from polluting industry-supported front groups and doing the hard work of learning the science through academic channels or from our state’s academically credentialed experts.
-It would mean going beyond personal biases and media opinions and listening to our state’s science experts, such as our state’s official climatologist.
+Objection: Putting the Granite State first would mean ignoring the gifts, propaganda, and support from polluting industry-supported front groups.
+It would mean doing the hard work of learning the science through academic channels or from our state’s academically credentialed experts.
+It would mean going beyond personal biases and media opinions and listening to our state’s science experts, such as our state’s official climatologist and the NH Department of Environmental Services.

 Correction: Hawaii and California state legislatures have produced resolutions asking Congress and the President to pass Carbon Fee and Dividend legislation to address the costs and risks of climate change by reducing climate pollution in the most cost-effective, equitable, and beneficial way for businesses and citizens.
 New Hampshire should do the same to undo the damage done by the HR 17 resolution and help the federal government put NH citizens and businesses first.